DC Two set to build Australia's first solar-powered data center

 The center will have specific hosting zones designed to support cryptocurrency mining and Bitcoin mining, plus high redundancy zones for traditional IT workloads.

-Key points the data centre will address:
+Key points the data center will address:

 - Globally competitive power rates